okx/okexchain-docs/building-modules/wasm-module/bytecraft.md

-# WasmKnife
+# ByteCraft
----

 <p align="center">
-  <b>WasmKnife</b> - A Wasm development environment for seamless smart contract development.
+  <b>ByteCraft</b> - A Wasm development environment for seamless smart contract development.
 </p>

 ---

-WasmKnife allows you to:
+ByteCraft allows you to:

 - Scaffold a template smart contract app development.
 - Dramatically simplify the development and deployment process.